 When you type a domain name in the address bar of your browser, your computer contacts DNS servers.
 It then finds out the IP address for that website.
 Once this is done, your computer then uses this IP address to connect to the website.

-The German Federal Office for Information Security has recently advised computer user to check in the DNS server settings on their computers or home networks had been hijacked.
+The German Federal Office for Information Security has recently advised computer users to check in the DNS server settings on their computers or home networks had been hijacked.
 This comes as a follow-up to the successful botnet takedown led by the FBI.
 The Ghost-Klick DNSChanger botnet had infested around 4 million computers in more than 100 countries.
-This Trojan redirected requests of infected computers to malicious websites by altering the address of the DNS server, reports the Eset Blog.
+This Trojan redirected requests of infected computers to malicious websites by altering the address of the DNS server, reports the blog.eset.com.

-For example in such a case you may type www.thewindowsclub.com and want to visit this site, but you might suddenly find yourself landing on some other site instead!
+For example, in such a case you may type www.thewindowsclub.com and want to visit this site, but you might suddenly find yourself landing on some other site instead!
+This is because of DNS Cache Poisoning and Spoofing.

 While all the malicious DNS servers were replaced with correctly operating systems during the takedown, it might be a good time as any, to see if your PC has indeed been compromised.

-To do so you can visit DNS-Changer.eu.
-On this website, you can check whether the DNS Settings of your home network or your computer have ben changed or manipulated.
+To do so you can visit grc.com.
+On this website, you can check whether the DNS Settings of your home network or your computer have been changed or manipulated.
 You can check here if your computer is compromised by this malware that changes DNS settings on your computer or your home network.
-If you believe that you have been victimized you can also check and report your IP here to FBI.
+If you believe that you have been victimized you can also check and report your IP here to the FBI.

 The botnet altered the DNS settings of computer users and pointed them to malicious sites.
-The malicious DNS servers would give fake, malicious answers, altering user searches, and promoting fake and dangerous products.
+The malicious DNS servers would give fake, malicious answers, alter user searches, and promote fake and dangerous products.
 Because every web search starts with DNS, the malware showed users an altered version of the Internet.
 This scam netted the hackers over $14 million, according to the FBI.

 How to find out if your computer is infected by DNSChanger